vanus-labs/vanus-connect/connectors/specification.md

 ### RDD

 If you want to create a new connector, you MUST finish the `README.md` firstly.
-We call this the RDD(README Drive Development).
+We call this the **RDD(README Drive Development)**.

-The reason is that `README.md` is first thing that the users will know what this connector is and how to use it.
+The reason is that `README.md` is the first thing that the users will know what this connector is and how to use it.
 There are many sections that users will care about in [README-template.md](templates/README.md), so we can think as a real user and pay attention in details by writing readme doc.